 If you’re like most landlords, you don’t have much of a choice.
 You buy a new water heater at standard retail price and have a service professional install it.
 You see the invoice and it makes you balk.

 With a professional property management company like Great Jones, it’s a different story.
-We partner with a network of top-rated service professionals and pre-negotiate wholesale rates.
+With property management in Columbia, SC to Memphis, TN, we partner with a local network of top-rated service professionals and pre-negotiate wholesale rates.
+Great Jones constantly evaluates and adds new vendors to our local networks to make sure every vendor is responsive, reliable, and efficient.
 We never mark up your parts or labor costs.
 A single HVAC replacement can be up to $2000 less than what you might pay on your own at standard market rates.

 3. Property managers find the right tenants